LinShi11/csci-476-594-spring2021-private/lab01/README.md

 When running the printenv command, it displays all the environment variables saved.
 For example, the USER is seed, the HOME is home/seed, PWD will show me a path to my current location, SESSION_MANAGER will display a list of network IDs.
 Additionally, even a environment variable I included in later task LD_PRELOAD will appear here (I deleted it to display the corresponding variables if I ran printenv for the first time).
 I have only shown part of the list.
 For all the printed details, please look at [printenv_before.txt](task1/printenv_before.txt).

 #### Task 1.2:
 In this task I have included export and unset.
-I understand how export and the action of set could be combine into: export NAME='Lin'; however, I decided to split them so it is easier for me to understand later.
+I understand how export and the action of set could be combine into: export NAME=LIN; however, I decided to split them so it is easier for me to understand later.
 ```
 [02/10/21]seed@VM:~/.../task1$ printenv NAME
 [02/10/21]seed@VM:~/.../task1$ NAME=Lin